-- Cook meat to an internal temperature of at least 160 degrees Fahrenheit.
+- Cook meat to an inside temperature of at least 160 degrees Fahrenheit (71 degrees Celsius).

-- Defrost meat in the microwave or refrigerator.
+- Defrost meat in the microwave or refrigerator, not on the counter.

-- Keep raw foods separate from ready-to-eat foods.
-Don't place cooked meat on plates previously contaminated by raw meat.
+- Keep raw foods separate from other foods.
+Don't put cooked meat on plates that had raw meat on them.

-- Store meat below produce in the refrigerator to reduce the risk of liquids such as blood dripping on produce.
+- Store meat below produce in the refrigerator to cut the risk of liquids such as blood dripping on produce.

 - Avoid unclean swimming areas.
 Don't swim if you have diarrhea.

 - Blood tests.
-These tests can determine if your red blood cells are damaged.
-Blood tests can also reveal a low platelet count, low red blood cell count or a higher than normal level of creatinine, a waste product normally removed by your kidneys.
+These tests can show if the red blood cells are damaged.
+Blood tests also can show a low platelet count, low red blood cell count or a higher than usual level of a waste product usually removed by the kidneys, called creatinine.

 - Urine test.
-This test can detect abnormal levels of protein, blood and signs of infection in your urine.
+This test can find unusual levels of protein and blood and signs of infection in urine.

 - Stool sample.
-This test might detect toxin-producing E. coli and other bacteria that can cause HUS.
+This test might find E. coli and other bacteria in stool.

-If the cause of HUS is not clear, your doctor may also recommend additional tests to help determine the cause.
+If the cause of hemolytic uremic syndrome isn't clear, other tests might help find the cause.

-- Platelets can help your blood clot more normally if you're bleeding or bruising easily.
+- Platelets can help blood clot better in people who are bleeding or bruising easily.

-If you develop complications or have the form of HUS that's caused by a genetic mutation (atypical HUS), your doctor may recommend eculizumab (Soliris) to help prevent additional damage to your blood vessels.
+For complications or the atypical form of hemolytic uremic syndrome, treatment might include a medicine called eculizumab (Soliris) to help prevent more damage to the blood vessels.

-Before taking eculizumab, you will need to receive or have already received a vaccination to prevent meningitis, a potential and serious side effect of the medicine.
+Anyone taking eculizumab needs to have a vaccination to prevent meningitis, a possible serious side effect of the medicine.

 Surgery and other procedures

 - Kidney dialysis.
-Sometimes dialysis is needed to filter waste and excess fluid from the blood.
-Dialysis is usually a temporary treatment until the kidneys begin functioning adequately again.
-But if you have significant kidney damage, you might need long-term dialysis.
+Dialysis removes waste and extra fluid from the blood.
+Dialysis is often done only until the kidneys begin working well again.
+But people with a lot of kidney damage might need long-term dialysis.

 - Plasma exchange.
-Plasma is the fluid part of blood that supports the circulation of blood cells and platelets.
+Plasma is the fluid part of blood that helps blood cells and platelets circulate.
 Sometimes a machine is used to clear the blood of its own plasma and replace it with fresh or frozen donor plasma.

 - Kidney transplant.
-Some people who have severe kidney damage from HUS eventually will need a kidney transplant.
+Some people who have severe kidney damage from hemolytic uremic syndrome need a kidney transplant.

 Preparing for an appointment

-- Have you noticed blood in the diarrhea?
+- Have you seen blood in the diarrhea?

 - Have you or your child had a fever, swelling or decreased urine output?

-- How long have you or your child been experiencing these symptoms?
+- How long have you or your child been having these symptoms?